neovim/deps/README.md

 ## For Mac users

-Mac tar converts extended attributes (such as `com.apple.quarantine` for files downloaded with Safari) to hidden files, which will break the installation step on Windows and Linux.
+BSD tar (which is the default tar shipped on mac) converts extended attributes (such as `com.apple.quarantine` for files downloaded with Safari) to hidden files, which will break the installation step on Windows and Linux.
 Prepend tar with `COPYFILE_DISABLE=1` to create cross-platform archives:

 ```
 COPYFILE_DISABLE=1 tar czf busted-2.1.1.tar.gz busted-2.1.1